 Using 2-input AND gates, it's easy to build an AND gate with more than 2 inputs.

-E.g., Below are several ways to build a 4-input AND gate from three 2-input AND gates.
+E.g., How can we build a 4-input AND gate from three 2-input AND gates?

 Multi-input OR gates with can be created analogously.
 Multi-input NAND and NOR gates can be created by inverting the outputs of multi-input AND and OR gates.